 Q: Can my child just have a meal on Fridays?

 A: One meal a week is fine, but please pay for it on the previous Monday.
 If you pay by cheque, please pay for at least 5 meals in advance.
-If it’s cash, then any number of meals is fine (there are different arrangements for Warden House or Nonington Schools, which are ParentPay schools – please visit our How to Pay page for details).
+If your school still accepts cash, then any number of meals is fine (there are different arrangements for Warden House, Palmarsh, St Joseph’s RC Aylesham or Nonington Schools, which are ParentPay schools – please visit our How to Pay page for details).

 Q: My child is following a dairy-free diet for prevention of glue-ear.
 Will you cater for children with special dietary needs?